m0st4f4-hub/MCP-ProjectManager/backend/docs/fastapi_mcp/README.md

 ### Forbidden Action Tools

 Use these routes to restrict actions for specific agent roles.
-Create new forbidden actions with `/mcp-tools/forbidden-action/create` and list all entries via `/mcp-tools/forbidden-action/list`.
+Create new forbidden actions with `/mcp-tools/forbidden-action/create`, list all entries via `/mcp-tools/forbidden-action/list`, and remove them using `/mcp-tools/forbidden-action/delete`.

 ```python
 from backend.mcp_tools.forbidden_action_tools import create_forbidden_action_tool